 I have had a distributed social media presence for the longest time; this website is intended to serve as a hub to ground these other more ephemeral manifestations.
 Old school.

-I lost the very nice hat pictured above somewhere on the bus to the Trelleborg-Sassnitz ferry in 2018.
+I lost the very nice hat pictured above on the bus to the Trelleborg-Sassnitz ferry in 2018.
 Alas.